nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 “Honey, you ain’t mad at you sweetness, is you?”

-“No....
-I’m jest sick and tiah’d a everything.”
+“No.<span class="three-dots"></span>I’m jest sick and tiah’d a everything.”

 “I nevah know you knowed one anether, honey.
-Oh, I was so scared....
+Oh, I was so scared.<span class="three-dots"></span>
 But how could I know?”

 “No, you couldn’t.
 I ain’t blaming nothing on you.
 I nevah would guess